 Types of accommodation in Bengaluru

 Housing in Bengaluru comes in the form of apartments, independent floors, townhouses, bungalows and villas.
-Apartments usually come at a reasonable cost and renting an independent floor – an entire floor of an often low-rise building, as opposed to a single unit – is another option.
+Apartments usually come at a reasonable cost, and people often rent what is called an 'independent floor' – an entire floor, usually in a low-rise building, as opposed to a single unit.

 Many expats feel more secure living in gated communities or large apartment blocks.
 These mega-complexes provide convenient access to social activities with other residents and can be a welcoming space for expat families.